 The ARCHITECTURAL ROBOTICS LAB (or "ARL") led by Keith Evan Green imagines rooms (and their furnishings) as robots that enable, support, and augment inhabitants.
 More practically, we design robot-rooms and study how these rooms partner with people and what people make of them and with them.

-At the interface of design, robotics, and psychology, the ARL creates robotic built environments that support and augment our increasingly bio-cyber-physical world.
+At the interface of design, robotics, and psychology, Architectural Robotics describes meticulous, artfully-designed physical environments and their components that act, think, and grow with their inhabitants.
+Architectural Robotics supports and augments us as we do things we do: work, play, learn, roam, discover, create, interconnect, heal, and age.
 In so doing, the ARL strives to cultivate interactions across living things and their surroundings to form socio-technical ecologies.
 The novelty of the lab's research lies in its recognition of the built environment, from furniture and rooms to buildings and the metropolis, as a next frontier of human-machine interaction.
-More broadly, the ARL generates new vocabularies of design and new, complex realms of understanding that shape novel, computational, and bio-centric environments.
+More broadly, the ARL generates new vocabularies of design and new, complex realms of understanding how we cohabitate with each other and the things around us.